 Here, we show for the first time that presenting participants with photographs of isolated daily-life objects also yields a global effect.
 More precisely, we found that participants' early initial saccades landed at the CoG of peripherally presented objects.
 This finding is an important complement to the above-mentioned literature, and supports the hypothesis that saccadic averaging is a universal phenomenon that occurs independent of stimulus type or task requirements, but only when saccadic programming time is short (Vitu, 2008).

 As mentioned in the Introduction, we are not the first to investigate initial landing positions on isolated daily-life objects.
 For example, Henderson (1993), and Foulsham and Underwood (2009) found that initial on-object landing positions were distributed around the objects' center (for similar findings on objects embedded in natural scenes, see Foulsham & Kingstone, 2013; Nuthmann & Henderson, 2010).
 However, in these studies the CoG of the stimuli was not taken into account.
-Therefore, it remains unclear whether participants aimed for the objects' center per se (as a top-down strategy, cf. McConkie et al., 1988), or whether their eyes were simply pulled towards the objects' CoG.
-Our current results are in line with the latter, because we found that initial saccades landed at the objects' CoG (Experiment 2) rather than at its absolute center (Experiment 1).
+Therefore, it remains unclear whether participants aimed at the objects' center per se (as a top-down strategy, cf. McConkie et al., 1988), or whether their eyes were simply pulled towards the objects' CoG.
+Our current results are in line with the latter, because we found that initial saccades landed at the objects' CoG, and that a bias towards the center of the object was gone when the CoG, and not the object's center was aligned with the vertical meridian.
 Still, because our study was not designed to contrast both possibilities, we cannot draw any firm conclusions from this observation.

 High-Level Object-Affordance Effects